1987 St. Louis National Supermarkets shooting: Aftermath

-The 1987 St. Louis National Supermarkets shooting was known to be one of the worst, in addition to being the most heinous and deadliest case of mass murder to happen in the history of St. Louis County, Missouri since it first occurred, with its notoriety surpassing even that of the 1980 Pope's Cafeteria shooting, where Maurice Oscar Byrd shot and killed four people while robbing a local cafeteria in the same county.
+The 1987 St. Louis National Supermarkets shooting was known to be one of the worst, in addition to being the most heinous and deadliest case of mass murder to happen in the history of St. Louis since it first occurred, with its notoriety surpassing even that of the 1980 Pope's Cafeteria shooting, where Maurice Oscar Byrd shot and killed four people while robbing a local cafeteria in nearby St. Louis County.
 Byrd was sentenced to death and executed at the Potosi Correctional Center on August 23, 1991, for four capital murder charges.

 In December 1999, the 1987 St. Louis National Supermarkets shooting was listed as one of Missouri's most heinous crimes by several veteran St. Louis police officers.

 When the 2021 Boulder shooting occurred in Colorado, when Ahmad Alissa shot and murdered ten people at the King Soopers grocery store, Harold Meyer, who survived the 1987 supermarket shooting, spoke to the media about his traumatic experiences, stating that the Colorado grocery shooting brought back the dark memories of the 1987 shooting, and found comparisons between his ordeal and the 2021 case, despite noting that the murders of his late co-workers were done execution-style while the Colorado shooter was an active shooter.
 Alissa was eventually found guilty and sentenced to ten consecutive sentences of life without parole in September 2024.

 The supermarket, where the shooting occurred, was eventually demolished alongside some other buildings surrounding it.
 The site was since replaced by a chop suey restaurant, gas station and liquor store.
 Meyer stated in a 2019 interview that the demolition did nothing to clear his mind, as the memories and trauma of the shooting still haunted him daily.
 It was revealed that Meyer was the only survivor remaining alive at this point; the other survivor, Richard Fortson, died a few years after the shooting due to diabetes.